iplana47/Smilei/doc/Sphinx/Use/namelist.rst

 .. py:data:: time_envelope

-   Since the envelope will be entirely initialized in the simulation box already at the start of the simulation, the time envelope will be applied in the ``x`` direction instead of time.
-It is recommended to initialize the laser envelope in vacuum, separated from the plasma, to avoid unphysical results.
+   The temporal envelope of the laser pulse.
+See the ``envelope_initialization`` in the ``LaserEnvelope`` block to understand its definition.
    Temporal envelopes with variation scales near to the laser wavelength do not satisfy the assumptions of the envelope model (see :doc:`/Understand/laser_envelope`), yielding inaccurate results.

 .. py:data:: waist

-   Please note that a waist size comparable to the laser wavelength does not satisfy the assumptions of the envelope model.
+   Please note that a waist size smaller or comparable to the laser wavelength does not satisfy the assumptions of the envelope model.